Thomas-Walker-Lynch/project-enviroment/README.md

 The term ‘project’ occurs repeatedly in this document and generally when we talk about code, so it is best to start by nailing that term down.
-Generally speaking, a ‘project’ has a well defined set of resource needs ends and tasks to perform so as to produce a deliverable on schedule.
-Yes there are many people now rolling on the floor in laughter, as all these things are known to evolve.
+Generally speaking, a ‘project’ has a well defined final product, along with a list resource needs, tasks, task dependencies, and a tasks schedule.
+It is the job of the team members to execute said tasks.

-What we have in our code repository are source files, libraries, and tools.
-It is fashionable these days to install the tools along with the rest of the project.
-This leads to a two layer directory structure.

 In project management parlance, a group of related projects is called a ‘program’.
 Well that sure is an unfortunate choice of term for us CS people, so instead we will call a